nelialanets/Travel-destinations/README.md

 ## About

-An interactive app that is designed for surfers and people who like to explore remote tropical destination points around the world.
+An interactive and bobile responcive app that is designed for surfers and people who like to explore remote tropical destination points around the world.

 ## Technologies Used